 - Average Lifespan: 12-15 years

-Bichon Mix Breed Profile
+Bichon Mix Dog Breed Information

 The Bichon Mix is a mixed dog breed that is not currently recognized as a designer dog breed.
 These puppies are a cross between a Bichon Frise and another dog breed.
 As such, they can take on traits from one parent or a combination of traits from both parents.